On campus COVID testing

 Testing for faculty and staff

-We will start the program with a cycle of testing for faculty and staff beginning on Friday, January 15th and will continue testing the week of the 18th on Wednesday and Friday.
+A cycle of testing for faculty and staff began on Friday, January 15th.
 Faculty and staff can fill out the consent form in the portal at www.gordonschool.org/facultylogin

 Questions and answers

 This is the BinaxNOW test with a rapid result.
 If you've had different COVID tests, you will be glad to hear that this is the less invasive test, which extends into the nose no further than the soft tip of a Q-Tip would.
 If you are curious about the test and the process, please read this fact-packed overview by Brown University economics professor Emily Oster.

 Who will administer it?

 The tests will be administered by Nurse Horton and the team of part-time nurses that have been assisting her all year.

 No. This program will be much more effective if every family participates, but it is not mandatory.
 We are hoping everyone will join in, for the benefit of the community at large, on campus and across the state.

 Yes.
 The test will be administered by professionals in full personal protective gear in a well-ventilated space.
 Children will have their masks off for less than a minute as the test is administered.